 - Look for raised and faded lettering on reservoirs, then use a white or light paint marker to highlight the raised letters.

 How often should an engine be cleaned of debris?

 Typically, if you live in a city or other urban area with little to no road debris, you should try to clean your car engine at least twice a year.
 If you reside in a dry area where large amounts of dust can accumulate in your engine bay, you should clean your engine approximately every three months.

 Can I pour cold water on my engine to cool it down faster?

 Never pour cold water into a still-hot engine.
 It could cause the engine block to crack due to the sudden temperature change.

 How much does an engine detail cost?

-- It takes me about an hour and a half to do a basic engine, engine bay, cleanup, and detail, average from $75.00 to $100.00.
+It takes me about an hour and a half to do a basic engine, engine bay, cleanup, and detail, averaging from $75.00 to $100.00.
 A car with a rear-mounted engine, like a 360 or 430 Ferrari, double or triple the time and price.

 We hope you find the Clean the Engine Bay of Your Car guide helpful.
 Check these troubleshooting and repair guides for more help on your vehicle.